Dokkedal/dcm2reg/docs/source/background.rst

     * Medical scans

 In radiation therapy, medical body scans are an important tool which doctors can use for planning dosage delivery.
-Several different kinds of scans are used, including:
+Several different *modalities* of scans are used, including:

 * *Computed Tomography* (CT) scans.
 These essentially take cross-sectional